 Witnesses also told NTV that police were warned at least an hour before the incident that the underpass was becoming dangerously crowded.
 NTV reported that there were 1,400 police officers on hand to monitor the event.

-The festival was supposed to take place from 2 p.m.
-(8 a.m.
-ET) to midnight.
+The festival was supposed to take place from 2 p.m. to midnight (8 a.m. to 6 p.m.
+ET).
 By the evening, the entrance and adjacent roadway remained closed.
 Thousands inside the venue continued dancing, but many could be seen leaving the area.

 CNN's Ben Brumfield contributed to this report.